dokterbob/basic-webshop/README.rst

 basic-webshop
 =============

-`basic_webshop` is a basic webshop application based on the `django-webshop` webshop framework, which is based again on Django.
+`basic_webshop` is a basic webshop application based on the `django-shopkit` webshop framework, which is based again on Django.